Clone Wars Adventures: Economy and social

 Players could customize their houses with furniture and other decorations.
 Non-Members were allowed one set of housing items based on lower city furniture, while Jedi members were given access to purchase over 30 different sets of furniture including regular furniture, turrets, and building materials using game Credits or Station Cash.
 Players were still allowed access to these even when their membership ends, but only if they still had them in their furniture storage.
 Station Cash furniture sets included Gungan furniture, Mon Calamari aquatic furniture, and alien guests.
 Some items could even perform actions when clicked upon, like disco balls and turrets.
 Sony allowed players to buy promotional items like tree lights, face masks, and sparklers on special Holidays such as Valentine's Day and Christmas (known in Star Wars as "Life Day").
 Players could invite their friends over to their houses for parties, gatherings, etc. A house rating system allowed players to give the player's house a rating from 1-5 stars.
 Players could submit their houses for rating and even name their own lots, but they were not permitted to edit the house until it as removed from the housing directory.

 Clone Wars Adventures allowed Jedi Members to create player guilds (squads) as a way to chat with a large group of people, set up an organization, or just to get to know other players.
 Special squads, including ones that were created by Emissaries or CWA Counselors, were strictly off-limits to any player.
-Players could also create squads that focused only of specific people groups, like Clone Troopers, Jedi, Sith, Bounty Hunters, etc. When creating a squad, the player was be required to name the squad and submit it for approval by a Moderator.
+Players could also create squads that focused only of specific people groups, like Clone Troopers, Jedi, Sith, Bounty Hunters, etc. When creating a squad, the player was being required to name the squad and submit it for approval by a Moderator.
 A notice was sent to the squad create when their squad had been created so they could recruit players.
 All squads had a limit of 100 members and were each given their own private chat that was only visible to squad members.
 Upon recruiting players to the squad, the leader or leaders had the option to promote members.
 Only Jedi Members could be promoted; Padawans could not.
 The player was given the choice on how high to promote the member.
 They were also given the ability to demote any member.